Dearness allowance: Pensioners

-Both pensioners and their families are granted DA and this continues following reemployment with the Central or State Government, a Government undertaking, an autonomous body or a local body; that is, DA is allowed in addition to a recipient's fixed pay or "time scale".
+Both pensioners and their families are granted DA and this continues following reemployment with the Government of India or State Governments, a public sector undertaking, autonomous bodies or a local body; that is, DA is allowed in addition to a recipient's fixed pay or "time scale".
 In other cases of reemployment, access to DA is subject to the limit of emoluments last drawn.

 DA is not allowed during a pensioner's time overseas if employment is undertaken.
 It remains accessible to overseas pensioners whilst the recipient is not employed.